Benlysta is a brand-name prescription medication. It’s FDA-approved to treat:

 • Benlysta and Plaquenil are both FDA-approved to treat:

 • Systemic lupus erythematosus (SLE).
 This is a type of lupus.
-Benlysta is used to treat SLE that’s autoantibody positive in people who are already taking standard treatments for their SLE.
+Doctors prescribe Benlysta to treat SLE in people who are already taking standard treatments for their SLE.
 It can be used in adults and in children who are ages 5 years or older.
 For treating SLE, Plaquenil is approved for use in adults only.

 • Benlysta is also FDA-approved to treat:

 • Lupus nephritis.
-This condition is a type of kidney inflammation that’s caused by lupus.
-Benlysta is used in adults to treat lupus nephritis that’s already being treated with standard treatments.
+This condition is a type of kidney inflammation that is caused by lupus.
+Doctors prescribe Benlysta to treat lupus nephritis in adults who are already receiving standard treatments for their condition.

 • Plaquenil is also FDA-approved to treat: